The Data Behind the Decision

 A sport that outpaced its own monitoring

-Joey Kalbas' program didn't lack technology.
-Two years ago they brought on Catapult, a GPS-based platform that gave them a meaningful window into how tennis players move.
+Joey's program didn't lack technology.
+Two years ago, they brought on Catapult — a GPS-based wearable platform that gave them a meaningful window into how tennis players move through a match and what training demands actually look like.
 It was a step forward.
-But tennis has a way of humbling even well-designed systems.
+But tennis, as Joey learned, has a way of humbling even well-designed systems.

-“Our biggest challenge was finding a way to use the same metrics every single day, no matter where we were.”
+“Our biggest challenge was finding a way to use the same metrics every single day, no matter where we are.”

 The data stream had gaps.
 And in a sport where individual player health can swing a team's seeding, ranking, and tournament fate, gaps are expensive.